mattnelson-code/Election-Analysis/README.md

 * While the PyPoll code successfully reports the winner of the election, along with county data, further updates to the code can deliver more election data for future elections.

-* Two potential modifications for future elections that would yield useful insight to the election analysis
+* Two potential modifications for future elections that would yield useful insight to the election analysis:

 1. Voter participation for each county.
 This would be implemented by (Number of Votes in the County) / (Number of Residents Able to Vote in the County).
 This information would show counties with high and low voter participation.

 2. Political party affiliation for each candidate and voter.
 Another column in the data could show each candidates's political party affiliation.
 This data would be extracted in the following manner: candidate_party = row[3].
 In addition, voters who are affiliated with a political party will be shown in another column.
 This data would be extracted similarly: voter_party = row[4].
 This data will show how often voters voted in line with their political party.